COMBINE-lab/cuttlefish/README.md

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](http://bioconda.github.io/recipes/cuttlefish/README.html)

-Cuttlefish is a fast, parallel, and very lightweight memory tool to construct the compacted de Bruijn graph from sequencing reads or reference sequences, and is highly scalable in terms of the size of the input data.
+Cuttlefish is a fast, parallel, and very lightweight memory tool to construct the compacted de Bruijn graph from sequencing reads or reference sequences.
+It is highly scalable in terms of the size of the input data.

 ## Table of contents